google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 ```
 {{% /alert %}}

-### Remove theme and submodule incl. leftovers
+### Clean up your repository

-Since your site makes now use of hugo modules, your previously used `themes` directory can be removed:
+Since your site now uses Hugo Modules, your previously used `themes` directory can be removed:

 ```
 rm -rf /path/to/your/theme
 ```

-If your docsy theme was installed as submodule, you may remove the themes submodule:
+If your Docsy theme was installed as submodule, you can remove the theme submodule:

 ```
 git rm --cached /path/to/your/submodule/theme git add .
 ```

-With your submodule deleted, now delete the relevant line form the hidden submodule definition file `.gitmodules`, too.
+With your submodule deleted, now delete the relevant line from the hidden submodule definition file `.gitmodules`, too.
 If this is the only line, you can delete the file altogether.

 ```
 rm .gitmodules
 ```

-Finally, you can delete the now untracked submodule files and also clean up the internal directory that git used to store your git submodules:
+Finally, delete the now untracked submodule files and also clean up the internal directory that git used to store your git submodules:

 ```
 rm -rf /path/to/your/submodule/theme